00urbina00/00urbina00/README.md

 - 👋 Hi, I’m @00urbina00
-- 👀 I'm new here, I study engineering and I would love to dedicate myself to artificial intelligence
+- 👀 I'm new here
 - 🌱 I’m currently in the carrer of computing engineer
 - 💞️ I’m looking to collaborate on some Ai projects to learn ;)
 - 📫 How to reach me: edurbina2002@hotmail.com